admah/worker-gchat-bot/README.md

-# Worker Limit Request Bot
+# Worker Google Chat Bot

-This Worker receives requests from an external Google Form, and forwards them to an internal Google Chat channel as an interactive card.
+This repo provides a Cloudflare Worker that receives requests from an external Google Form, and forwards them to an internal Google Chat channel as an interactive card.

 ## Setup